-Lightroom CC offers many ways to organize your photos.
+Lightroom offers many ways to organize your photos.
 You can manage your photos as albums or stacks; or organize them using keywords, metadata, flags, and ratings.
-Finding and filtering photos in Lightroom CC is also easy.
+Finding and filtering photos in Lightroom desktop is also easy.

 A. Add Photos B. My Photos panel C. Sharing panel D. Views (Photo Grid, Square Grid, and Detail) E. Sort options F. Flags, Ratings G. Grid Size H. Info panel I. Keywords panel J. Editing tools K. Sync activity and status L. Help M. Share N. Filter O. Search

 In the My Photos panel in the left pane, you can quickly select what photos you want to view in the grid to the right:

 - All Photos